 By Iva Ralica

-Crystal clear sea and green pines around sand beaches are just some of the real gems that await you along the gorgeous Makarska Riviera.
+Beaches with crystal clear sea and surrounded by green pines are just some of the gems that await you along the gorgeous Makarska Riviera.

 Located on the Dalmatian coast just an hour from Split, the Makarska Riviera stretch along the coast is full of heavenly beaches, bays and coves.
 It is arguably one of the most picturesque parts of coastal Croatia.